If you’re scraping the web, you’ve likely seen how it has benefited your business. However, as of 2026, the legal landscape has shifted dramatically.

 Web scraping can be legal when you:

-- Scrape publicly available data from webpages that can be accessed without requiring a login, subscription, or payment.
+- Prioritize logged-out scraping: Scrape publicly available data from webpages accessible without a login, subscription, or payment.

-- Respect the website’s terms of service, robots.txt file, and copyright laws.
+- Avoid technical circumvention: Respect the website’s terms of service, robots.txt file, and copyright laws.

-- Don’t collect personal or sensitive data, such as names or contact information, in a manner that violates privacy laws, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+- Comply with global privacy laws: Don’t collect personal or sensitive data, such as names or contact information, in a manner that violates privacy laws, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 Though web scraping can be legal, being scraped is not desired by companies.
 If these platforms can show that being scraped by a bot damages their infrastructure or operations, then that activity may be found illegal by the court.